janelia-flyem/dvid/README.md

 first­ class datastore that will eventually (or continuously) be synced with remote datastores.
 By “first class”, we mean that each DVID server, even on laptops, behaves identically to larger institutional DVID servers save for resource limitations like the size of the data that can be managed.
-Our vision is to have something like a "github" for image-oriented data, although there are a number of differences due to the size and typing of data as well as the approach to transferring versioned data between DVID servers.
+Our vision is to have something like a [github](http://github.com) for image-oriented data, although there are a number of differences due to the size and typing of data as well as the approach to transferring versioned data between DVID servers.
 We hope to leverage the significant experience in crafting workflows and management tools for distributed, versioned operations.

 DVID promotes the view of data as a collection of key­-value pairs where each key is composed of